 Prior to his NSO appointment, Jauvon was timpanist of the Winnipeg Symphony Orchestra for seven years.
 While in Winnipeg, he was also timpanist of the Manitoba Chamber Orchestra and, for a time, played drum set for the WSO pops series.

-As an educator, Jauvon has taught clinics at universities and institutions across Canada and the United States, including the Interlochen Arts Academy, New World Symphony and the Percussive Arts Society International Convention.
-He is currently Director of Percussion Studies/Artist-in-Residence at the University of Maryland, timpani coach for the National Youth Orchestra of the USA, and the co-founder of the annual Washburgh Timpani Seminar.
+As an educator, Jauvon has taught clinics at universities and institutions across Canada and the United States, including the Interlochen Arts Academy, New World Symphony and at the Percussive Arts Society International Convention.
+He is currently Co-Director of Percussion Studies/Artist-in-Residence at the University of Maryland, co-founder of the annual Washburgh Timpani Seminar and is a timpani coach for the National Youth Orchestra of the USA.

 A native of Gary, Indiana, Jauvon began his musical career playing piano, winning his first national competition at age 11.
 He received a full scholarship in piano performance to attend Butler University, but later changed to full-time percussion study.
 He graduated with honors with a degree in Arts Administration and then continued his graduate studies at the Cleveland Institute of Music.